Minor campaigns of 1815: French deployments

-Upon assumption of the throne, Napoleon found that he was left with little by the Bourbons and that the state of the Army was 56,000 troops of which 46,000 were ready to campaign.
-By the end of May the total armed forces available to Napoleon had reached 198,000 with 66,000 more in depots training up but not yet ready for deployment.
+Upon assuming the throne, Napoleon found that the Bourbons had left him with little; the state of the Army was 56,000 troops, of whom 46,000 were ready to campaign.
+By the end of May, the total armed forces available to Napoleon had reached 198,000, with 66,000 more in depots training but not yet ready for deployment.

-By the end of May Napoleon had deployed his forces as follows:
+By the end of May, Napoleon had deployed his forces as follows: